zhenglecheng/TRQA_benchmark/README.md

-# 🧠 Task Groups in TRQA
+# 🧠 Task Groups in TSAQA
-TRQA benchmark encompasses two groups of tasks with six diverse tasks designed to evaluate a model's ability of understanding the fundamental properties of time series data.
+TSAQA benchmark encompasses two groups of tasks with six diverse tasks designed to evaluate a model's ability of understanding the fundamental properties of time series data.
-The **TRQA** benchmark includes two major groups of tasks designed to evaluate different reasoning abilities in time series analysis.
+The **TSAQA** benchmark includes two major groups of tasks designed to evaluate different reasoning abilities in time series analysis.